xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 >
 In IOS XR 5.3.1, a customer favorite feature was implemented - **Global Configuration Replace**
 >
-This feature allows for easy manipulation of router configuration
+This feature allows convenient manipulation of router configuration
 >
-*  Ever wanted the ability to easily move configuration from one interface to another?
+*  Ever wanted to easily move configuration from one interface to another?
 *  Or, rather wanted to change all repetitions of a given pattern in your router configuration?
 >
 If so, keep on reading ...
 {: .notice--info}

+## Introduction

 ```
 RP/0/0/CPU0:PE1#configure